Dorial Green-Beckham: Tennessee Titans

-Green-Beckham was selected with the 40th overall pick in the second round of the 2015 NFL Draft by the Tennessee Titans.
-On June 1, 2015, the Titans signed Green-Beckham to a 4-year, $5.6 million contract with $3.0 million guaranteed and a $2.3 million signing bonus.
+Green-Beckham was selected with the 40th overall pick in the second round of the 2015 NFL draft by the Tennessee Titans.
+On June 1, 2015, the Titans signed Green-Beckham to a four-year, $5.6 million contract with $3.0 million guaranteed and a $2.3 million signing bonus.

 He made his first appearance with the Titans during their 2015 season opening victory over the Tampa Bay Buccaneers.
-The next game he made his first career catch on a 13-yard touchdown pass from Marcus Mariota in a 28-14 loss at the Cleveland Browns.
+The next game he made his first career catch on a 13-yard touchdown pass from Marcus Mariota in a 28–14 loss at the Cleveland Browns.
 On September 27, 2015, Green-Beckham became the third player in the Titan's history to score touchdowns on his first two NFL receptions.
-On October 25, 2015, he made his first career start in a 10-7 loss to the Atlanta Falcons.
-He made his second career start during a Week 9 matchup at the New Orleans Saints, filling in for an injured Kendall Wright and made 5 catches for 77-yards.
-During a Week 13 contest against the Jacksonville Jaguars, Green-Beckham made 5 receptions for a season-high 119 receiving yards, including a 47-yard touchdown reception in the fourth quarter.
-On December 20, 2015, he caught a season-high 6 passes for 113-yards in a 33-16 loss to the New England Patriots.
+On October 25, 2015, he made his first career start in a 10–7 loss to the Atlanta Falcons.
+He made his second career start during a Week 9 matchup at the New Orleans Saints, filling in for an injured Kendall Wright and made five catches for 77-yards.
+During a Week 13 contest against the Jacksonville Jaguars, Green-Beckham made five receptions for a season-high 119 receiving yards, including a 47-yard touchdown reception in the fourth quarter.
+On December 20, 2015, he caught a season-high 6 passes for 113-yards in a 33–16 loss to the New England Patriots.
 As a rookie in 2015, Green-Beckham played 16 games with 549 receiving yards and four touchdowns.

 Philadelphia Eagles

 On August 16, 2016, Green-Beckham was traded to Philadelphia Eagles in exchange for offensive tackle Dennis Kelly.
 In the 2016 season with the Eagles, Green-Beckham appeared in 15 games with 392 receiving yards and two touchdowns.

-On June 30, 2017, Green-Beckham was waived by the Eagles.
+On June 30, 2017, he was waived by the Eagles.

 Personal life

 Green-Beckham was born as the third of six children born to Charmelle Green, a single mother, in St. Louis, Missouri.
-He never knew his biological father and lived in several foster homes before John Beckham, his high school coach, and his wife Tracy officially adopted him on December 30, 2009.
-The Beckhams had brought Green and his younger brother Darnell into their home in 2006.
-The couple has one other child, a young daughter, whom Dorial is very close to.
+He never knew his biological father, and lived in several foster homes before John Beckham, his high school coach, and his wife, Tracy, officially adopted him on December 30, 2009.
+The Beckhams had brought Green-Beckham and his younger brother Darnell into their home in 2006.
+The couple has one other child, a young daughter, with whom Green-Beckham is very close.

-Darnell Green-Beckham is currently receiving treatment for acute lymphoblastic leukemia but is in remission.
-Darnell also signed a letter of intent to play for Missouri, but decided to pursue a career in modeling instead.
+Darnell Green-Beckham received treatment for acute lymphoblastic leukemia, but is currently in remission.
+Darnell had signed a letter of intent to play for Missouri, but decided to pursue a career in modeling instead.